Skyline High School (Kansas)

-Skyline School is a fully accredited public school located two miles west of Pratt, Kansas, serving students in grades K-12.
+Skyline School is a public secondary school located two miles west of Pratt, Kansas, serving students in grades K-12.
 The school is operated by Skyline USD 438 school district.
 Skyline High School is one of two high schools serving the city of Pratt.
-The school colors are Columbia blue and white, and the school mascot is the Thunderbird.
+The school colors are Columbia blue and white, although you may see Deep Sky blue or Navy blue alongside Columbia blue, and the school mascot is the Thunderbird.

-Skyline School was founded in 1966 in order to help educate the growing population of Pratt County.
 Skyline High School is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 2A division in the Heart of the Plains League and are known as the "Thunderbirds".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.